coala/coala/docs/Developers/Newcomers_Guide.rst

     which can help you find a suitable repository and run coala on a bigger project.

-Once you complete this, please take the time and
+Once you complete this, please take the time to
-`fill this form <https://coala.io/usability>`_ so we can improve this!
+`fill out this form <https://coala.io/usability>`_ so we can improve the process.

 Step 1.
 Meet the Community and Get an Invitation to the Organization
 --------------------------------------------------------------------